zpchavez/towerfall-slack/README.md

     define a range of replays to upload e.g. `tf-post-replays 22 33` will upload replays 22 through 33 inclusive.
 Omit the arguments to upload all replays, and omit the second argument to upload until there are no more replays to upload.

+1. tf-discard-stats

+    Useful if you've been playing co-op.